 Altered sensorium and fever were observed in all cases with infective etiology.
 Nineteen children were afebrile during the course of illness.
-Among them, 7 (36.8%) children had toxin exposure, 5 (26.3%) had autoimmune encephalitis, 4 (21%) had unclassified causes, 2 (10.5%) had tumors, and 1 (5.2%) had ADEM.
+Among them, 7 children (36.8%) had toxin exposure, 5 had autoimmune encephalitis (26.3%), 4 had unclassified causes (21%), 2 had tumors (10.5%), and 1 had ADEM (5.2%).
 The next frequent symptom seen, irrespective of etiology, was seizures.
-Prodrome constituting upper respiratory symptoms was noted in 50% of cases of autoimmune encephalitis and 40% of cases of viral encephalitis.
-Other relatively common findings were
+Prodrome